-Some recent experimental work [100, 101] shows the existence of trapped aqueous solutions in MWNTs generated with a hydrothermal method.
-Even though the composition of this aqueous solution is unknown, the liquid and vapor interface structure and phase-change in the completely closed space of about 50 nm are truly exciting.
+Some recent experimental works [100, 101] shows the trapped aqueous solution in MWNTs generated with a hydrothermal method.
+Even though the contents of this aqueous solution are unknown, the liquid and vapor interface structure and phase-change in the completely closed space of about 50 nm are truly exciting.
 The solution was quite wetting to the walls of carbon nanotubes.
-Another experimental work [102] suggest that liquids with a surface tension lower than 100-200 mNm-1 can wet carbon nanotubes, i.e. is expected that water, with a surface tension of 73 mNm-1, should wet a carbon nanotube.
-Figure 16 shows a snapshot of water cluster in a SWNT with guite large diameter of 2.77 nm.
+Another experimental work [102] suggest that liquids with a surface tension lower than 100-200 mNm-1 can wet carbon nanotube, i.e. is expected that water, with a surface tension of 73 mNm-1, should wet carbon nanotube.
+Fig. 16 shows a snapshot of water cluster in a SWNT with quite large diameter of 2.77 nm.
 The interaction potential between carbon and water is simply Lennard-Jones function between carbon and oxygen atom.
-The interaction parameters are $\varepsilon{OC} = 1.08 \times 10^{-21}$ J and $\sigma{OC} = 0.316$ nm.
+The interaction parameters are ε{OC} = $1.08 \times 10^{-21}\, J$ and $\sigma{OC} = 0.316$ nm.
 It is clearly seen that the water cluster is not so wetting but the potential energy is lower than in vacuum.
-Walther et al. [103, 104] studied the wetting phenomena of SWNTs in more detail by molecular dynamics simulations.
+Walther et al. [103, 104] studied the wetting phenomena of SWNTs more in details by molecular dynamics simulations.
 In addition to the Lennard-Jones potential between oxygen and carbon, a quadrupole interaction between the carbon and the partial charges on hydrogen and oxygen atoms was also considered.
-The simulation results show that pure water does not wet the carbon nanotube.
+The simulation results show that pure water does not wet carbon nanotube.
 Just like graphite, the wall of nanotube is strongly hydrophobic.